-- iwi authority considerations - the Treaty of Waitangi.
+- iwi authority considerations (including iwi mangement plans) - the Treaty of Waitangi.

 The Plan must give effect to any national policy statement, any NZ coastal policy statement and any regional policy statement (made operative after 10 August 2005).
-It must not be inconsistent with any regional plan.
+It must not be inconsistent with any regional plan or any water conservation order.